Configuring HPE GreenLake SSO SAML Authentication with ADFS

 - With several workspaces, you can define each workspace ID with a hash (#) delimiter, such as:

-Note: With several workspaces, you don’t add another relying party trust in ADFS but instead you modify the existing one by adding an additional workspace definition in hpe_ccs_attribute.
+With several workspaces, you don’t add another relying party trust in ADFS but instead you modify the existing one by adding an additional workspace definition in hpe_ccs_attribute.

 Adding a relying party trust for an additional HPE GreenLake workspace in ADFS when one already exists, returns the following error message: “MSIS7612: Each identifier for a relying party trust must be unique across all relaying party trusts in AD FS configuration.”.
 So it is required to modify the existing HPE GreenLake relying party trust as indicated above.